red-devils-ada/data_stroy/index.md

 Nowadays, climate change is a global issue and there is a urgent need of more sustainable ways of living.
 On the other hand, last years, human population has been growing exponentially.
 While the earth gets more crowded, we have to ask the question :
 How will we feed all those people sustainably?

-# Intorduction : Are agriculture's emissions significant ?
+# Introduction : Are agriculture's emissions significant ?

 (show the emissions per sector -> agriculture = 10% + the transport due to trade of agri products)

-# Who are the main countrys responsible for it ?
+# Who are the main countries responsible for it ?

 (map of the emissions per country)